Copenhagen Fire of 1728: Wednesday 20 October

 The exact time that the fire started is unknown.
 Various sources mention times between 6:00 and 8:00 p.m., and 7:30 p.m. is the best estimate.
 However, the exact location of the origin of the fire is known.
 Almost directly across the street from Vesterport (the West Gate) was Lille Sankt Clemens Stræde.
 On the corner facing Vestervold, there was a small house on lot "Vester Kvarter 146" (according to the cadastre of 1699) owned by Signe, widow of Boye Hansen.
 The lot is almost identical to the one on the corner of present-day Frederiksberggade (the western end of Strøget) and The City Hall Square.
 Among the widow's tenants were restaurant manager Peder Rasmussen and his wife, Anne Iversdatter.
 It was on the second floor of the restaurateur's apartment that the fire started.
-At the inquiries held after the fire was over, both he and his wife stated that their seven-year-old son had started the fire by accidentally upsetting a candle, but it is more likely that it was the result of carelessness on behalf of the parents while casting candles and that they blamed the child to avoid punishment.
+At the inquiries held after the fire was over, both he and his wife stated that their seven-year-old son had started the fire by accidentally upsetting a candle, but it is more likely that it was the result of carelessness on the part of the parents while casting candles and that they blamed the child to avoid punishment.

 The watchmen were quick to sound the alarm, but given the fire department's relatively primitive equipment, the fact that the streets of Vester Kvarter were too narrow for the fire pumps, the strange dispositions of those fighting the fire, and a series of unlucky events, the fight was nearly hopeless.
 The wind blew from the southwest that evening, carrying the fire along Lille Sankt Clemens Stræde, Store Sankt Clemens Stræde, Vombadstuestræde, Antiquitetsstræde and Hellig-Kors Stræde.
 By 9:00 p.m the main street of Vestergade was burning on both sides.
 From here the fire spread along Store Lars Bjørns Stræde, Lille Lars Bjørns Stræde and Studiestræde.